 Grade E (Poor): 0

-P-Reviewer: Schneider-Stock R, Germany S-Editor: Gong ZM L-Editor: P-Editor:
+P-Reviewer: Schneider-Stock R, Germany S-Editor: Gong ZM L-Editor: A P-Editor:

 Figure Legends

 Figure 1 The selection of literature for the included studies.

 Figure 2 The graph (A) and summary (B) of risk bias of randomized controlled trials.
 The seven studies showed a low bias risk for they assessed randomized sequence generation (100%), blinding of participants (100%), blinding of outcome (25%), selective reporting (100%), and others (100%).